wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-senior-software-engineer-emeryville-tust8ntrn6.md

   in the heart of Emeryville, CA!
 If you're from around Oakland, Berkeley, or even San Francisco and you're passionate about healthcare and technology, then we've got a golden ticket that might just be your dream job.
-Our client, a cutting-edge healthcare technology company, is looking for a Senior Software Engineer to join their team.
+Our client, a cuttingedge healthcare technology company, is looking for a Senior Software Engineer to join their team.
 Their main focus?
 Building scalable backend systems for electronic health records and ...
 location: 'Emeryville, CA'